Beet leafhopper: Colouration

 Beet leafhoppers may show different coloration based on the time of year that they mature in.
 Generally, adults that mature during warmer temperatures in the spring and summer time show light green or yellowish colouration.
 This is different from adults that mature in the winter which generally show darker markings on their wings and pronotum.
 These changes in colouration may be due to changes in seasonal temperatures as sometimes leafhoppers who mature in colder spring temperatures also show darker colouration like that of winter leafhoppers.
 Some researchers believe that these changes in colouration occur according to the surrounding temperatures of the last leaf hopper instars as this is the stage during which wings develop.
 This may also be backed by the fact that adult leaf hopper do not change colour once they have matured regardless of the temperature of their environment.

 Vector of disease

 Citrus stubborn disease

-Several studies conducted in the 1970s and 1980s have showed that the beet leafhopper is a vector (epidemiology) of the Spiroplasma citri prokaryote which is the causal agent of the Citrus Stubborn Disease.
+Several studies conducted in the 1970s and 1980s showed that the beet leafhopper is a vector (epidemiology) of the Spiroplasma citri prokaryote which is the causal agent of the Citrus Stubborn Disease.